izyumkin/MCEmojiPicker/README.md

 If you are interested in how I developed it and what difficulties I encountered in the process, you can read an article on [Medium](https://medium.com/@izzyumkin/an-emoji-selection-element-aka-emojipicker-for-ios-like-in-macos-e2fa022b80af), [Habr](https://habr.com/ru/post/716194/) about it.
 And if you like the project, don't forget to `put star ★`.

+#### Limitations
+- Does not support two part emojis.
+For example:
+  - [x] Supported: 🤝🏻 🤝🏿
+  - [ ] Not supported: 🫱🏿‍🫲🏻 🫱🏼‍🫲🏿

+If you know how to fix it - welcome to the [discussion](https://github.com/izyumkin/MCEmojiPicker/discussions/10).

 ## Apps Using

 <p float="left">